Francis de Sales

 - Is Francis de Sales considered a saint?
 By which traditions?

 - Yes, Francis de Sales is considered a saint in the Roman Catholic Church.
-He was canonized in 1665 and is also recognized as a Doctor of the Church, highlighting his significant contribution to Catholic theology and spirituality.
+He was canonized in 1665 by Pope Alexander VII and is also recognized as a Doctor of the Church.

 - Why does Francis de Sales still matter today?

-- Francis de Sales matters today because his teachings on the universal call to holiness and practical spirituality remain relevant for people seeking to integrate faith into daily life.
-His emphasis on gentleness and love in spiritual direction continues to inspire contemporary approaches to pastoral care and evangelism.
+- Francis de Sales matters today because his teachings on the universal call to holiness and practical spirituality resonate with modern believers seeking to integrate faith into everyday life.
+His gentle approach to spiritual guidance offers a model for compassionate leadership and pastoral care.

 - What is the most surprising or counterintuitive thing about Francis de Sales?